UNIT TWO

 11. A financial plan for the future (Budget)

-12. A statement of the financial position the company (Balance sheet)
+12. A statement of the financial position the company (Balance

 13. The official books for keeping accounts (Ledgers)